 Straw-Bale Off-Grid Passive Solar House

-A contemporary straw bale home built entirely off-grid in rural Ontario, the Hunter House reaffirms the benefits of natural building techniques in 21st-century construction.
+A contemporary straw bale home built entirely off-grid in rural Ontario, the Hunter House reaffirms the benefits of natural building techniques in 21st-century architecture.
 It is a testament to Sustainable’s commitment to sustainability and to the use of renewable resources.
-The combination of effective straw bale insulation; parallel strand lumber (PSL), engineered wood made from parallel wood strands bonded together with adhesive; energy-efficient doors and windows, solar thermal hot water, deep overhangs for sun shading, highly-reflective Galvalume roofing, thermal mass concrete floors, hydronic radiant floor heating, and on-site solar & wind energy generation & storage make the Hunter House comfortable, healthy, and extremely resilient – with a significant reduction in embodied-carbon through material extraction and construction; and a significant reduction in operational-carbon over the life of the building.
+The combination of effective straw bale insulation; parallel strand lumber (PSL), engineered wood made from parallel wood strands bonded together with adhesive; energy-efficient doors and windows; solar thermal hot water; deep overhangs for sun shading; highly-reflective Galvalume roofing; thermal mass concrete floors; hydronic radiant floor heating; and on-site solar & wind energy generation & storage make the Hunter House comfortable, healthy, and extremely resilient – with a significant reduction in embodied-carbon through material extraction and construction; and a significant reduction in operational-carbon over the life of the building.
 The Hunter House is truly a ‘carbon capture and storage machine’!

-Since completion of the main house, Sustainable has been retained to design two more complementary structures: a Work/Storage Shed using as many ‘left over’ materials as possible from the original construction, and a Sugar Shack/Vehicle Maintenance Shed nestled into the original barn stone foundations.
+Since completion of the main house, Sustainable has been retained to design two additional, complementary structures: a Work/Storage Shed using as many ‘left over’ materials as possible from the original construction; and a Sugar Shack/Vehicle Maintenance Shed nestled into the original barn stone foundations.

 Location: Cavan, Ontario (Peterborough)